rg-software/zxrecolor/Docs_Source/rules-syntax.md

 Rules of `block` type search original sprites aligned with block corners only.
 In contrast, `pixel` rules check every location on the screen.
 There are two primary reasons to use `block` rules, where it is possible.
 First, they are much faster, since only block corner locations have to be checked.
 Second, they help fighting false positive matches.
 Sometimes, an accidental combination of pixels on the screen can form a "match" for a certain small sprite, causing the rule to trigger.
 If it is known that the original sprite is always block-aligned, we can minimize the chances of a false positive match.

+Rule type can be followed with an optional `|x,y` section, forcing the rule to be applicable to the original sprite located only in the specified position of the screen.
+This method is handy for detecting static elements displayed in known locations.

 ### Original sprite declaration

 Original sprite declaration consists of the following elements: